Ten Reasons to Give Generously

 it is to no avail.

-13 This is the word the Lord has already spoken concerning Moab.
-14 But now the Lord says: “Within three years, as a servant bound by contract would count them, Moab’s splendor and all her many people will be despised, and her survivors will be very few and feeble.”
+13 This is the word the LORD has already spoken concerning Moab.
+14 But now the LORD says: “Within three years, as a servant bound by contract would count them, Moab’s splendour and all her many people will be despised, and her survivors will be very few and feeble.”

 Commentary